collene/soccer/README.md

 ```
 soccer:>help create-tournament
 ```
-Once you have finished using the application, type exit to return back to the command line:
+Once you have finished using the application, type exit to return to the command line:
 ```
 soccer:>exit
 ```